fbef0102/Rotoblin-AZMod/README.md

 		* The value of ```z_gun_swing_duration``` isn't respected internally, but a constant ```1.0``` instead.
 	* Fixed Tank/Witch not spawning consistently for both sides.
 	* Prevent ghost infected players from spawning inside checkpoint area
-  * Allow SI to despawn when losing sight of survivors.
+  * Allows gravity when infected players are staggering + allows staggering over a ledge and falling.

   * **Tanks:**
     * Announce in chat and via a sound when a Tank has spawned